MicrosoftDocs/well-architected/well-architected/performance-efficiency/tradeoffs.md

 - A performant workload requires telemetry data for observability that must be transferred and stored.
 An increase in the performance telemetry being collected can increase the cost of telemetry data transfer and storage.

 - Performance testing activities add costs that aren't associated with the value of the production system.
-Following are some examples of performance testing costs:
+Examples of performance testing costs include:
-  - Instantiating environments that are dedicated to performance-centric tests
+  - Instantiating environments that are dedicated to performance-centric tests.
-  - Using specialized performance tooling
+  - Using specialized performance tooling.
-  - Spending time to run the tests
+  - Spending time to run the tests.

 - Training team members for specialized performance optimization tasks or paying for performance tuning services adds to the cost of a workload.